Professional practice

 C&P 2024Leading Junior 2024

 James is an experienced commercial advocate who has consistently been recognised as a leader in his field.
 His practice spans a broad range of commercial disputes, both in litigation and arbitration.
 In addition to mainstream commercial work he is particularly well known in the areas of civil fraud and asset recovery, commercial chancery, and banking and finance.
+He practices both in England & Wales and offshore.

 In 2021 James was shortlisted for Chambers & Partners Commercial Litigation Junior of the year.
-Prior to his appointment as King’s Counsel he featured consistently in Who’s Who Legal as one of the most highly regarded juniors for civil fraud work, and in 2018 the same publication listed him among a small number of ‘rising star’ juniors under 15 years’ call.
+Prior to his appointment as King’s Counsel in 2024 he featured consistently in Who’s Who Legal as one of the most highly regarded juniors for civil fraud work, and in 2018 the same publication listed him among a small number of ‘rising star’ juniors under 15 years’ call.

-James has acted in some of the largest and most high-profile cases to come before the courts in recent years, including Tatneft v Bogolyubov, PCP v Barclays, BTA v Ablyazov, Berezovsky v Hine, and Dar Al Arkan v Al Refai.
-His workload in 2024 includes BTI 2014 v PricewaterhouseCoopers, one of The Lawyer’s Top 20 cases; and Celestial Aviation Services v UniCredit, one of The Lawyer’s Top 10 appeals.
-James’s recent work as leader also includes:
+James has acted in some of the largest and most high-profile cases to come before the courts in the last 10 years, including Tatneft v Bogolyubov, PCP v Barclays, BTA v Ablyazov, Berezovsky v Hine, and Dar Al Arkan v Al Refai.
+His current and recent workload includes Celestial Aviation Services v UniCredit, currently pending in the Supreme Court, BTI 2014 v PricewaterhouseCoopers, one of The Lawyer’s Top 20 cases; and WWRT Limited v Zhevago, a substantial fraud claim with a jurisdiction challenge involving issues of access to justice in Ukraine.

 What Others Say